cheerful/freckle-apidocs/content/v2/oauth.md

 : **string**
 : A short explanation of the error

-### 3. POST to Freckle to get the access token.
+### 3. POST to Noko to get the access token.

-After you have received the temporary code, you will need to `POST` to Freckle to exchange this temporary code for an access token
+After you have received the temporary code, you will need to `POST` to Noko to exchange this temporary code for an access token

 ~~~
 POST <%= OAUTH2_URL %>/oauth/2/access_token